AI Product Descriptions: From Spec Sheet to Copy That Converts

 FAQ

 • Will AI descriptions hurt SEO?
-Only if they are duplicated across listings.
-Always pass unique specs and a unique pain angle per SKU.
+Not by themselves.
+Google demotes thin, duplicated copy regardless of how it was written.
+Pass unique specs and a unique pain angle per SKU and edit before publishing.

 • Can I skip the FAQ block?
-Not recommended — FAQ blocks capture long-tail search and reduce support tickets.
+Not recommended.
+FAQ blocks capture long-tail search and reduce pre-sale questions.

 • What tone works best?
 Match the price point.
 Premium brands lean spare; mass-market leans warm and direct.

-• What about the collection page that contains these SKUs?
-Different copy shape — see AI Shopify collection description.
+• What about the collection page that holds these SKUs?
+Different copy shape — see AI Shopify collection descriptions.

 For deeper prompt patterns, see product description prompts, Amazon bullet point templates, and beauty product description prompts.